apache/incubator-graphar/cpp/README.rst

     $ doxgen
     $ popd

-The API document is generate in in the directory ``cpp/apidoc/html``.
+The API document is generated in the directory ``cpp/apidoc/html``.